rich-newman/typescript-analyzer-eslint-prettier/README.md

 For formatting, and where fixers are available for linting, it allows the code to be automatically fixed via context menu options.

+The TypeScript Analyzer should also [work with almost any ESLint plugin](https://rich-newman.github.io/typescript-analyzer-eslint-prettier/plugins.html), showing errors in the Visual Studio Error List and allowing fixing.

-It's available for Visual Studio 2022, Visual Studio 2019 and Visual Studio 2017, all editions.
+It's available for [Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=RichNewman.TypeScriptAnalyzerEslintPrettier), [Visual Studio 2019 and Visual Studio 2017](https://marketplace.visualstudio.com/items?itemName=RichNewman.TypeScriptAnalyzerEslintPrettier2019), all editions.

  The 'TypeScript Analyzer (ESLint, Prettier)' has the following features.
 A [walk through](https://rich-newman.github.io/typescript-analyzer-eslint-prettier/walkthrough.html) showing these features being used, with pictures, is available.